Recent progress

 In the Stated Policies Scenario, electricity generated from renewable sources is the largest source of renewable energy consumption in 2030

-Power-sector renewables remain the fastest-growing source of energy globally with annual capacity additions in 2021–30 at more than double the 2015–20 trends thanks to increasing government plans to expand renewables projects.
-This growth will be driven by solar PV (46%) and wind (42%).
+Power-sector renewables remain the fastest growing source of energy globally with renewables annual capacity additions in 2022–30 to more than triple the 2015–21 trends already in the STEPS, thanks to increasing government plans to expand renewables projects.
+This growth will be driven by solar PV (49%) and wind (37%).

 Achieving the objectives of SDG target 7.2 requires significant acceleration in the reliance on renewable energy.
-In the Net Zero Emissions Scenario, the share of modern renewables in total final energy consumption increases two times faster than in the STEPS scenario, reaching 33% by 2030.
-In this scenario, electricity generation from renewables accounts for around 80% of the total increase in the use of modern renewable energy with renewables representing over 60% of global electricity generation by 2030.
+In the Net Zero Emissions Scenario, the share of modern renewables in total final energy consumption increases twice as fast as in the STEPS scenario, reaching 33% by 2030.
+Electricity generation from renewables, accounts for around 80% of the total increase in the use of modern renewable energy with renewables representing more than 60% of global electricity generation by 2030.

-In the Net Zero scenario, the share of renewables would increase to nearly 17% in transport and to 30% (20% excluding indirect renewables from electricity use) in total energy consumed for heating in building and industries worldwide by 2030.
+In the NZE Scenario, the share of renewables would increase to nearly 17% in transport and to 31% in total energy consumed for heating in building and industries worldwide by 2030.
+Traditional use of biomass is phased out completely by 2030, as it gets replaced with more modern and efficient fuels and technologies.